 BC Hydro's most popular rec area can get very busy

-Buntzen Lake Reservoir's amazing setting, adjacent hiking trails and cooling waters make it a popular destination year round.
-Particularly on hot weekends, get there early to ensure you get a parking spot and a nice spot on the beach.
+Buntzen Lake Reservoir's amazing setting, adjacent hiking trails and cooling waters make it a popular destination, particularly on sunny weekends.

 Directions, hours and what to do at Buntzen

 Get directions to Buntzen Lake, just north of Port Moody in the Lower Mainland.

 Please note: Parking reservations will be required for all vehicles starting June 27.